 There are several shapes to choose from, depending on the type of curl you want to create…

 Cylinder – the curl will be a typical spiral curl

 Conicial- the curl will be wider near the scalp, slightly tighter toward the ends

 Reverse Cone – the curl will be tighter near the scalp, slightly wider toward the ends.

-Brush Attachments – add soft waves, but be careful, these attachements can usually get stuck in your hair very easily.
+Brush Attachments – add soft waves, but be careful, these attachments can usually get stuck in your hair very easily.

 Double Barrel – this tool will create wide waves in hair (like Taylor Swift’s hair)

 Triple Barrel – this is by far my favorite curling iron.
-It creates a repetitive wave pattern that looks like your hair has been in braids for days and the curls seem like they are both natural and bouncy.
+It creates a repetitive wave pattern that looks like your hair has been in braids for days and the curls look natural and bouncy.

 Most curling iron models are quite versatile to use and can be used to create all kinds of hairstyles.
 The more specialized barrels (triple barrel, triangle) are less flexible and will create the same curl over and over again (not that its a bad thing!).
 They just create a specific kind of curl pattern.